Nazi salute: Post-1945

-Today in Germany, Nazi salutes in written form, vocally, and even straight-extending the right arm as a saluting gesture (with or without the phrase), are illegal.
+Today in Germany, Nazi salutes in written form, vocally, and even straight-extending the right arm as a saluting gesture (with or without the phrase), are illegal (under Strafgesetzbuch section 86a).
 The offence is punishable by up to three years in prison.
 Usage for art, teaching and science is allowed unless "the existence of an insult results from the form of the utterance or the circumstances under which it occurred".

 Use of the salute, or any phrases associated with the salute, has also been illegal in Austria since the end of World War II.
-Its use went unregulated in South America, as evidenced by an FBI-Chilean investigation and the claim of a man who was purportedly photographed with Hitler in 1954.
+It is also illegal in Slovakia.
+In Italy, it is a criminal offence only if used with the intent to "reinstate the defunct National Fascist Party", or to exalt or promote its ideology or members.
+It was used by Nazis in South America, as evidenced by an FBI-Chilean investigation and the claim of a man who was purportedly photographed with Hitler in 1954.

 In Germany, usage that is "ironic and clearly critical of the Hitler Greeting" is exempt, which has led to legal debates as to what constitutes ironic use.
 One case involved Prince Ernst August of Hanover who was brought to court after using the gesture as a commentary on the behavior of an unduly zealous airport baggage inspector.
 On 23 November 2007, the Amtsgericht Cottbus sentenced Horst Mahler to six months of imprisonment without parole for having, according to his own claims, ironically performed the Hitler salute when reporting to prison for a nine-month term a year earlier.
-The following month, a pensioner, Roland T, was given a prison term of five months for, amongst other things, training his dog Adolf to raise his right paw in a Nazi salute every time the command "Heil Hitler!" was uttered.
+The following month, a pensioner was given a prison term of five months for, amongst other things, training his dog Adolf to raise his right paw in a Nazi salute every time the command "Heil Hitler!" was uttered.

-The Supreme Court of Switzerland ruled in 2014 that Nazi salutes do not breach hate crime laws if expressed as one's personal opinion, but only if they are used in attempt to propagate Nazi ideology.
+In Canada and much of Europe (including the Czech Republic, France, the Netherlands, Sweden, Switzerland (as of 2014), the United Kingdom, Ukraine, and Russia), displaying the salute is not in itself a criminal offence, but constitutes hate speech if used to propagate Nazi ideology.
+In Australia, publicly performing the salute is illegal unless for a religious, academic, educational, artistic, literary, or scientific purpose.